jaceywebber/Webber_pkg/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of my.project is to … perform three functions
+The goal of my.project is to perform three functions.

 ## Installation